sunryze-git/bogosort/README.md

-# BOGOSORT
+# BOGOSORT Demonstration of Probability
 Some random junk I decided to make after one of my friends introduced me to this both extremely fast and extremely slow sorting algorithm.

 ChatGPT did assist in development.

+# What is Bogosort?
+Bogosort, Also known as stupidsort, is a method of sorting an array of values by a certain condition.
+In this program, it sorts it from least to greatest.
+The method in which it sorts is by continuously randomizing the layout of the array until it meets the condition.
+In this particular case, it is randomizing a list of 10 items, which means it is a 1 in 10<sup>2</sup>% chance of hitting the least to greatest condition **each operation.**

 # How to run?
 You need .NET 8.0 installed.
 I did not provide AOT release binaries; they were absolutely massive and included tons of junk files with them.
 I provided Release-published binaries for macOS ARM64 (Apple Silicon), and for Windows x64.